1. Preparing your environment for installation

 For more information, see Using and configuring firewalld in Red Hat Enterprise Linux 9 Configuring firewalls and packet filters.

-Before you install orcharhino Proxy, you must ensure that your environment meets the requirements for installation.
+Before you install orcharhino Proxy Server, you must ensure that your environment meets the requirements for installation.
 For more information, see Preparing your Environment for Installation.

 2.1.
 Configuring repositories

-Ensure the repositories required to install orcharhino Proxy are enabled on your Enterprise Linux host.
+Ensure the repositories required to install orcharhino Proxy Server are enabled on your Enterprise Linux host.

 -